-Both of last year’s finalists went out of the competition at Trinity College on Tuesday
+Dublin City University qualified for their first ever Collingwood Cup decider on Tuesday as both of last year's finalists went out of the competition at Trinity College in Dublin.

 After eliminating UCD on penalties on Monday afternoon, a DCU side coached by Declan Roche and Johnny McDonnell put five past a University of Limerick side that contained several players with League of Ireland experience.